Suppression of scalar power on large scales and associated bispectra: Suppressing the scalar power on large scales

 It is useful here to briefly describe the dynamics that arises in the model.
 If we work with parameters such that the constant term $V_0$ in the potential dominates, then the first slow roll parameter $\epsilon_1$ always remains fairly small through most of the evolution.
 One also finds that, in such a case, there arise two stages of slow roll inflation with a brief period of departure from slow roll.
 The deviation from slow roll is reflected in the large values of the second and the third slow roll parameters, viz. $\epsilon_2$ and $\epsilon_3$ (with $\epsilon_{n+1}=\d \ln \epsilon_n/\d N$, for $n>1$), which occur briefly when the scalar field crosses~$\phi_0$.
 In fact, the small value for $\epsilon_1$ permits one to express the scalar modes in terms of the de Sitter modes and thereby evaluate the power spectrum even analytically.
 It can be shown that the power spectrum in the model can be expressed as~\cite{Starobinsky:1992ts,Arroja:2012ae,Martin:2011sn}

 where we have set $\As=\l[3\,H_{_{\mathrm{I}}}^3/(2\,\pi\,A_{-})\r]^2$, while $\Delta A = A_- - A_+$ and $H_{_{\mathrm{I}}}^2 \simeq V_0/(3\,\Mpl^2)$.
 Note that, since the above analytical result for the scalar power spectrum has been arrived at using the de Sitter modes, the spectrum is strictly scale invariant on small scales.
-In order to account for a tilt, while comparing the with the CMB data, we multiply the above power spectrum by $(k/k_\ast)^{\ns-1}$.
-As we shall discuss later, upon comparing such a spectrum with the CMB data, we obtain the following best-fit values for the parameters involved:~$\As = 2.11\times 10^{-9}$, $\ns = 0.97$, $k_0=1.23 \times 10^{-4}\,\mpcinv$ and $\Delta\,A/A_+ = -0.43$.
-We have illustrated the best-fit scalar power spectrum in figure~\ref{fig:ps}.
-As should be clear from the figure, the power spectrum exhibits a step-like feature on large scales and is nearly invariant at small scales.
+In order to account for a tilt, while comparing with the CMB data, we multiply the above power spectrum by $(k/k_\ast)^{\ns-1}$.
+The tensor power spectrum is assumed to be of constant amplitude throughout the range of wave numbers, as the features in the model occur only in the scalar power spectrum.
+The tensor amplitude is arrived at through a constant tensor-to-scalar ratio~$r$, which is defined through the relation $\pt = r\,\ps(k_\ast)$, with $k_\ast$ being the pivot scale.
+As we shall discuss later, upon comparing such a spectrum with the CMB data, we obtain the following best-fit values for the parameters involved:~$\As = 2.11\times 10^{-9}$, $\ns = 0.97$, $k_0=6.32 \times 10^{-5}\,\mpcinv$, $\Delta\,A/A_+ = -0.074$ and $r=0.017$.
+We have illustrated the best-fit scalar and tensor power spectra in Fig.~\ref{fig:ps}.
+As should be clear from the figure, the scalar power spectrum exhibits a step-like feature on large scales and is nearly invariant at small scales.
 It should be pointed out that the height of the step in the power spectrum is essentially determined by the difference in the slopes $A_+$ and $A_-$.